 The string literal "rdap_level_0" signifies conformance with this specification.
-When custom JSON values are inserted into responses, conformance to those custom specifications MUST use a string prefixed with the appropriate identifier from the IANA RDAP Extensions registry specified in [RFC7480].
+When custom JSON values are inserted into responses, conformance to those custom specifications MUST be indicated by including a unique string literal value registered in the IANA RDAP Extensions registry specified in [RFC7480].
 For example, if the fictional Registry of the Moon wants to signify that their JSON responses are conformant with their registered extensions, the string used might be "lunarNIC_level_0".
-These prefixes aid the identification of specifications for software implementers, and failure to use them could result in slower adoption of extensions.
+These registered values aid the identification of specifications for software implementers, and failure to use them could result in slower adoption of extensions.